Breadcrumb

 3. Opioid Response

-4. RCORP Neonatal Abstinence Syndrome
+4. RCORP-Neonatal Abstinence Syndrome

-RCORP Neonatal Abstinence Syndrome
+RCORP-Neonatal Abstinence Syndrome

 The purpose of RCORP-NAS is to reduce the incidence and impact of Neonatal Abstinence Syndrome (NAS) in rural communities by improving systems of care, family supports, and social determinants of health.

-RCORP-NAS award recipients will receive up to $500,000 over a three-year period of performance to conduct a combination of prevention, treatment, and recovery activities designed to improve systems of care, family supports, and social determinants of health.
+RCORP-NAS award recipients will receive up to $500,000 over a three-year period of performance to achieve the following goals:

-Applicant Resources
+Applicant resources

-Grant Recipients
+Grant recipients

-Contact Us
+Contact us

 Questions about HRSA's efforts to combat the opioid epidemic in rural communities?
 Email us at ruralopioidresponse@hrsa.gov.